danglenzig/LeapLord/README.md

 ## Summary

 Leap Lord is a small, systems-focused recreation inspired by Jump King.
 The emphasis is on a single, polishable level and a single core mechanic: charging a jump and committing to its outcome.
-There is minimal or no mid-air control; skill comes from gauging charge strength and route planning.
+There's no mid-air control, so skill comes from gauging charge strength and route planning.

 ### Inspiration
 Nexile's [Jump King](https://en.wikipedia.org/wiki/Jump_King) is a "tactical leaping adventure" that reduces platforming to its most essential, high-stakes component: a single, chargeable jump.
 Players must ascend a colossal vertical tower where the only mechanic involves precisely holding a button to gauge jump height and trajectory, with no air control to correct mistakes.
 This deliberate design means a single miscalculation can result in a punishing fall, potentially erasing hours of progress.
 Its core retro appeal lies in this unforgiving, "maso-core" difficulty, demanding pure mastery and patience from the player in exchange for the immense satisfaction of each successful ascent.

+---

+## How to Play (Editor)

+1\) Open `Assets/Scenes/Start.unity`.

+2\) Set the Game window to 1920:1080 resolution, and press Play.

+3\) Use keyboard/controller per Input System bindings to move, hold jump to charge, and release to commit to the jump.
+The in-game onboarding routine will cover this.

+4\) Watch the jump bar for charge strength.
+Collect gems and drop checkpoints as you progress upward.

+## Future Work / Nice-to-haves

+\- More skillful and challenging level design.
+What's here now is a bare minimum, intended only to demonstrate the core mechanics.

+\- Add sound effects and simple background music.

+\- Expand hazard variety and add a small enemy type with patrol AI.

+\- Add optional power-up that temporarily modifies jump charge rate or max strength, or allows minimal horizontal control while airborne.

+\- Polish camera transitions across tall vertical sections.

 ---